Economic gloom weighs on fine wine auctions

-NEW YORK Global economic woes dented sales of fine wines at auctions in Hong Kong, New York and London, but some lots fetched record prices or exceeded presale estimates.
+NEW YORK (Reuters Life!) - Global economic woes dented sales of fine wines at auctions in Hong Kong, New York and London, but some lots fetched record prices or exceeded presale estimates.

 Fears of a Greek default roiling the world's markets and stubbornly high U.S. unemployment rates impacted the auctions.
 Unlike last season none of the houses sold 100 percent of their lots.